 Wood pellets might seem intimidating, but they’re actually fantastically easy to use.
 You simply apply the wood pellets, turn it on and set the temperature.
 It’s just as easy as gas while remaining much more faithful to ‘real’ barbecue.

 You might have to refill the wood pellets during cooking, but that is a minor inconvenience compared to what you get in return.

 It isn’t as light as gas models, but if you’re simply loading and unloading it onto the RV then this shouldn’t be a problem.
 It’s extremely durable and boasts enough cooking space to suit any small party.

 When it comes to grills of all sizes, whether they be small portable ones you can take on the go, or large units to build into your garden, the first choice you need to make is whether you want to go electric, gas, or charcoal.

 I would argue that for portable grilling, convenience and speed is key, so both gas and electric might be more appealing.

-This isn’t to say that charcoal doesn’t have its place, so if you’re happy to wait 30 minutes for it to get going then you will enjoy the authenticity that charcoal provides.
+This isn’t to say that charcoal doesn’t have its place, so if you’re happy to wait 30 minutes for it to get going then you will enjoy the authenticity that the best charcoal grills provide.

 How many BTUs do I need?

-British Thermal Units are the amount of maximum power a gas grill can produce per burner.
+British Thermal Units (BTUs) are the amount of maximum power a gas grill can produce per burner (source).
 More often than not, these are given as a total between the grill’s burners.